ndm736/mechatronics/src/python_pico.md

 ### Play a sound with a digital amp
 Humans can hear sounds from 20Hz to 20kHz.
 Sound is made by applying a varying signal to an amplifier to a speaker, sometimes as a voltage and sometimes digitally.
 The update rate effects the quality of the sound, and is required mathematically to be at least 2 times the highest frequency contained in the sample.
 But that means a lot of data needs to be stored and sent to the amplifier, so in microcontroller projects the quality is usually dropped in order to take up less space and computational time.

-Here a digital amplifier is used, the MAX98357, using a digital protocol called I2S.
+Here, a digital amplifier is used, the MAX98357, using a digital protocol called I2S.
 Digital transmission is nice because it helps to reject analog noise.

 The following code plays a tone by making a sine wave with a specific frequency in an array.
 This type of sound is sometimes refered to as 8bit sound, although the data is actually 16bit in this case, and might remind you of "early Nintendo level" of sounds.
 ![Pico Speaker](images/pico-speaker.jpg)